alexfernandez/alexfernandez.github.io/2025/three-laws-humanics.md

 A few questions will surely pop up in your mind, which can help us start the discussion around what the rules mean to each of us.
-As you will see below I have my own answers, but I think part of the fun is figuring out what we believe on our own.
+As you will see below I have my own answers, but I think part of the fun is figuring out on our own what we believe and what we stand for.

 ## What is "people"?
 Where do animals stand?